OpenTTD/CompileFarm/README.md

 A short walkthrough:

+- ci-commit-checker: scripts to validate commit / commit messages.
- - ci-linux: targets that only validate sources on errors.
+- ci-linux-*: targets that only validate sources on errors.
 - release-linux-deb-gcc: targets that produce .deb files (Debian and Ubuntu).
- - release-linux-generic-gcc: targets that produce tarballs (for any Linux OS, with GCC).
+- release-linux-generic-gcc: targets that produce tarballs (for any Linux OS, build with GCC).